beehive-lab/TornadoVM/docs/source/cloud.rst

 Cloud Deployments
 ========================

-TornadoVM can be executed on cloud.
+TornadoVM can be executed on the cloud.
-This document explains how to use TornadoVM for running on Amazons AWS instances for GPUs and FPGAs.
+This document explains how to use TornadoVM for running on Amazons AWS instances that contain GPUs or FPGAs.

 1. Running on AWS for CPUs and GPUs
 -------------------------------------